timmcginley/41934/Activities/SystemEnvScriptIntro.md

 ## Preparing development environment

 Using Anaconda for managing your Python environment is recommended for advanced users.
+When installing Anaconda, make sure to check the `Add Anaconda to my PATH environment variable`-box.

 Detailed instructions for installation is available at [Install Ifcopenshell](https://docs.ifcopenshell.org/ifcopenshell-python/installation.html).